spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex.md

 # Overview

 Palette VerteX is available as a self-hosted application that you install in your environment.
 The self-hosted version is a dedicated Palette VerteX environment hosted on VMware instances or in an existing Kubernetes cluster.
-Self-hosted Palette is available in the following modes:
+Palette VerteX is available in the following modes:

 | **Supported Platform** | **Description**                    |
 |------------------------|------------------------------------|